 63% of consumers now expect personalization as a standard of service, so this must be a part of any customer experience.
 Luckily, 54% are willing to share personal information if it will be used to create a personalized experience.

-Each of your members is different, and they’re already sharing tell-tale information with you just by showing up to class: you can see what kind of workouts they like and what time of day suits them best.
+Every gym goer and each of your members is different, and they’re already sharing tell-tale information with you just by booking in for a gym class, whether that’s online, in-person, or a combination of both.
+Their attendance reveals what kind of workouts they like and what time of day suits them best – though this will likely change once the world goes back to the working routine of 9-5’s.

 Creating an exceptional member experience relies on what you do with this data.
 You could ignore it and do nothing – or you could use it to make them feel valued and personalize their experience with you.